Raattis/LinearHierarchy/README.md

-This is a test program for three different tree data structures.
+This is a real world performance test program for three different tree data structures.

 The tree types are
 * Left-child right-sibling binary tree
  * (https://en.wikipedia.org/wiki/Left_child_right_sibling)
 * Child array tree
+ * naive but intuitive
 * Flat array tree
+ * new

 The test executes following operations on all of the trees.
 * add node
-* move subtree to a different parent node
 * traverse from root to a random leaf
 * find maximum depth of the tree
 * read every node of the tree in depth search order
+* move subtree to a different parent node
 * delete subtree

 Additionally following operations are executed only on the pointer based trees.
 Flat array is excluded these are just simple look-up operations on it.